 Key Takeaways

-- Use spray starch for cotton and linen clothes, and laundry sizing for synthetic clothes.
+- Use spray starch for natural fibers like cotton and linen; use laundry sizing for synthetics.

 What Does Starch Do to Clothes?